Are you tired of relying on platforms like Substack to run your paid newsletter?

 Step 5: Connect Kit with MemberPress in WordPress

-Now that you’ve created a membership plan and registration page, it’s time to connect Kit (ConvertKit) to MemberPress so that your new members will automatically be added to your email list.
+Now that you’ve created a membership plan and registration page, it’s time to connect Kit (ConvertKit) to MemberPress so that whenever someone signs up, they’re automatically added to your email list.

 To do this, you’ll need the ConvertKit addon.
 You can download this from your account on the MemberPress website by logging in to your account and clicking the ‘Downloads’ tab.